danielgonzalbez/FUNX/readme.md

 ## Grammar of the language

-Funx is a language that allows us declare functions and define a final expression.
+Funx is a language that allows us declare functions (zero or more) and, optionally, define a final expression.

 ```bash
 grammar Expr ;